Am I required by law to take an on-site or online TABC certification course?

 4. The employer has written policies for responsible alcohol service and each employee has read and understands these policies;

 5. The employer does not directly or indirectly encourage the employee to violate the law; and

 6. There are not more than three violations within a twelve-month period.

-TABC On The Fly is an approved, official provider of on-site and online TABC certification licensed by the Texas Alcoholic Beverage Commission.
+TABC On The Fly is an official provider of on-site and online TABC certification approved by the Texas Alcoholic Beverage Commission.

 Back to Blog